BrianSlick/BikeStuff/WabashRiverRideTrainingProgram/RideDetails/wrrtp_week9.md

 We're just going for more distance this week.
 The route is a combination of routes we have previously covered, so it's just a matter of sitting in the saddle that much longer.
 We'll aim for 1 break in the latter part of the ride.

 If you have not attended previous weeks in the program, you're welcome to join us, but this may be on the long side if you are a new rider.
 The club calendar will frequently have 7- and 11-mile routes for novices that you may want to try first.
-Alternatively, you're encouraged to try some of our previous routes on your own beforehand to build up your stamina: [Week 1](wrrtp_week1.md), [Week 2](wrrtp_week2.md), [Week 3](wrrtp_week3.md), [Week 4](wrrtp_week4.md), [Weeks 5/6](wrrtp_week5.md), [Week 8](wrrtp_week8.md).
+Alternatively, you're encouraged to try some of our previous routes on your own beforehand to build up your stamina.

 ----